AlfredBroda/dRonin-lua/Readme.md

 5. Delete all Sensors
 6. Discovery new Sensors
 7. There will be a lot of sensors listed depending on your receiver (d8r, d4r, x8r etc.)
-8. Recommend is to check if the sensors Name correct.
+8. Recommend is to check if the sensors are named correct.
 9. Set this lua script as Telemetry screen.

 ### Sensor Name (case sensitive!)